European Conference on Interventional Oncology

 Exploring Rotterdam

-For the skyline supporters – Euromast Tower:
+For the skyline supporters – Euromast Tower

 Open daily from 10:00 to 22:00, this 185-meter-high landmark is the ultimate spot for panoramic views of Rotterdam.
 Take in the cityscape, snap some amazing photos, and even grab a drink at the tower’s café as you admire the skyline.

-Foodie fans unite! – Markthal Rotterdam:
+Foodie fans unite! – Markthal Rotterdam

-A true feast for the senses, the Markthal is the Netherlands’ first and largest indoor food market.
-Its horseshoe-shaped design by Winy Maas is adorned with the stunning “Cornucopia” ceiling, that was created by Arno Coenen and Iris Roskam and is often called Rotterdam’s Sistine Chapel.
-The market is open until 20:00, but restaurants stay open later, so you can enjoy a meal after your congress sessions.
+A true feast for the senses, the Markthal is the Netherlands’ first and largest indoor food market, seamlessly combining residential and office spaces with a vibrant market hall below.
+Its horseshoe-shaped design by Winy Maas is adorned with the stunning Cornucopia ceiling, created by Arno Coenen and Iris Roskam and often called Rotterdam’s Sistine Chapel.
+“The inside of the building is decorated with nice artwork,” notes Dr. Tarik Baetens.
+With a wide variety of food spots to explore, the market is open until 20:00, while its restaurants stay open later, so you can enjoy a meal after your congress sessions.

 Markthal Rotterdam – Copyright @ Iris van den Broek